Merchant appetite boosts Spanish solar boom but cost risks lurk

 "There are more than 120 projects regarding photovoltaic energy that will be connected to the grid and that will provide a power capacity of 7,500 megawatts (MW); some of them are currently in the permitting stage and others are already under construction," Garcia said.

-In 2018, Spain had one of the lowest all-in utility-scale PV costs in Europe, but this year costs have fallen by a lot less than the European average, he said.
+In 2018, Spain had one of the lowest all-in utility-scale PV costs in Europe.
+This year, cost reductions have been far smaller than the European average, he said.

 By Neil Ford